The Horse and His Boy: Plot summary

-Shasta is a boy who lives in southern Calormen with Arsheesh, an abusive fisherman, whom Shasta believes to be his father.
+Shasta is a boy who lives in southern Calormen with Arsheesh, an abusive fisherman whom Shasta believes to be his father.
 A powerful nobleman demands hospitality one evening, and haggles with Arsheesh to buy Shasta as his slave.
 It emerges that Arsheesh is not Shasta's father, having found him in a washed-up boat as a baby.
 In the stable, Bree, the nobleman's stallion, astounds the boy by speaking.
 He tells Shasta that the nobleman is very cruel to his slaves, and suggests they both flee to his homeland of Narnia, from where he was captured as a foal.
 Shasta agrees, and they sneak away at night.

-After weeks of northwards travel, during which the two companions bond, a brief chase to escape lions leads to their meeting another pair of refugees: another Narnian Talking Horse, the mare Hwin, who like Bree desires to return home, and Aravis, a young noblewoman who wants to escape a political marriage to Ahoshta, the ugly Grand Vizier.
+After weeks of northwards travel, during which the two companions bond, a brief chase to escape lions leads to their meeting another pair of refugees: another Narnian Talking Horse, the mare Hwin, who shares Bree's desire to return home, and Aravis, a young noblewoman who wants to escape a political marriage to Ahoshta, the elderly and ugly Grand Vizier.
 Although Shasta and Aravis immediately dislike each other, the four decide to travel together.
 In Tashbaan, the capital of Calormen, a party of Narnians mistake Shasta for Corin, the prince of Archenland, a Narnian ally, who has gone missing.
 Taken from the others, Shasta overhears the Narnians planning to escape Calormen to prevent a forced marriage between Queen Susan and Rabadash, son of the Tisroc, the Calormen ruler.
 Shasta escapes when Corin returns, but not before learning of a hidden route through the desert.

 Meanwhile, Aravis is spotted by her friend Lasaraleen, who helps Aravis escape through the Tisroc's garden, although she cannot understand Aravis' motives.
 On the way, they overhear the Tisroc discussing the Narnians' escape with Rabadash and Ahoshta.
 The Tisroc gives Rabadash permission to raid Archenland and Narnia to kidnap Queen Susan while High King Peter is away battling giants in the north, but notes that he cannot openly support such a raid and will renounce Rabadash if he fails.
 The four fugitives reunite at a necropolis where Shasta has had supernatural dreams.
 Pooling their information, they set out across the desert along the hidden route to warn Archenland; they are again chased by a lion, which injures Aravis.